Festo-se/cyclonedx-editor-validator/docs/source/usage/vex.rst

     :prog: cdx-ev
     :path: vex

-    This command provides different operations on VEX-/SBOM- Files with embedded vulnerabilities.
+    This command provides different operations on VEX/SBOM Files with embedded vulnerabilities.
 The vex-command has the following subcommands:

     * ``list``: returns a list of all vulnerability-IDs.
     * ``trim``: returns a file with filtered vulnerabilities.
     * ``search``: returns a file with a specific vulnerability.
-    * ``extract``: extract all vulnerabilities from an SBOM-file to a VEX-file.
+    * ``extract``: extract all vulnerabilities from an SBOMfile to a VEXfile.

 list
 -------------